Constraints on cosmic-ray boosted DM in CDEX-10: Cosmic ray boosted dark matter (CRBDM)

 Under the assumption of energy independence: $\frac{d \sigma_{\chi N}}{d T_{r}} = \frac{\sigma_{\chi N}}{T_{r}^{\max }}$, we obtain the energy loss for DM crossing the crust:

 where $T_{r}^{\max }$ is the maximal recoil energy between the DM particle and the nucleus $N$.
 Here the form $T_{r}^{\max}$ is similar to \forref{equ::relativty_relation} with $\theta=0$ by a replacement of $ m_\chi \rightarrow m_N$ and $m_i \rightarrow m_\chi$.
 We have to solve the differential equation in~\forref{equ::attenuation} to establish the relationship between DM energy in the space and detector: $T_\chi^z = T_\chi^z (T_\chi^0)$.
+However, recent studies~\cite{Xia:2021vbz,PandaX:2021kai} involve the form factor in the energy loss calculations and make necessary modifications on \forref{equ::attenuation}, which leads to a different constraint on the parameter space of DM.
+In the following section, we will make a comparison of these effects in the exclusion plots.
 After that, we will get the attenuated DM flux spectrum as follows:

 Adopting the nuclear composition of the Earth crust given in the reference~\cite{attenuation} and the crust thickness as 2400~m, we present the DM flux with/without the Earth attenuation effect in \figref{fig:flux}.
 The comparison of different line colors tells us the interesting features associated with the DM mass while the dashed/solid lines highlight the cases with/without the attenuation effect, respectively.
 Under the same assumption for the cosmic ray acceleration mechanism, we see the low mass DM gets boosted into higher flux intensity region.
 However, the high mass DM tends to be bounced towards the low kinetic energy part by rock as the Eartch attenuation effect is taken into account.
 If such a bounce on Earth for CRBDM are too strong, the DM particle might not be able to reach the detector.
 The energy loss of DM particles crossing the earth crust depends on the maximal recoil energy, which also depends on the DM mass.
 As a result, lighter DM will lead to less recoil energy of particles in the Earth crust and suffer from less attenuation.
 It is noted that the total number of DM should be normalized in two scenarios related the Earth attenuation in order to verify the correctness in numerical calculations.
 Therefore, one cannot neglect the attenuation effect in sensitivity studies.
 As shown in the following section, we will see the ceiling limit caused by the Earth attenuation effect in re-analyzing experimental data.